A-Z Popular New Usability Search »

 Flow

 Requirements that users be able to flow through tasks without being interrupted.
-For example, a customer requirement for a banking website such as "As a customer, I want to logon without popup offers and information that don't apply to me."
+For example, a customer requirement for a banking website such as "As a customer, I want to logon without popup offers and information that doesn't apply to me."

 Customization & Personalization